Wardman Library provides a variety of spaces for meetings, collaboration, and scholarship for the students, staff, and faculty of Whittier College.

 Digital Liberal Arts (DigLibArts) Center

 The two DigLibArts spaces in the Library, the Collaboratory and Sound Room, are available for reservations.
 Visit the DigLibArts room reservation page for more information.
-Reservations must be made three days in advance and are subject to approval.
+Reservations must be made at least 24 hours in advance and are subject to approval.

 The Faculty Alcove is located on the first floor of Wardman Library.
 The Alcove is a space intended for faculty and staff members to visit with colleagues, undertake informal collaboration, conduct interdisciplinary research, and work one-on-one with librarians and library staff.
 This space also serves as a quiet space within the library for individual reading, research, and small group discussion.